It is important to resume children's routine immunisations as soon as possible after COVID-19 infection.

 COVID-19 vaccine may cause swelling of local lymph nodes.
 Does this affect mammogram results?

-When you attend a mammogram, it is recommended that you mention to your doctor or radiographer that you have had a COVID-19 vaccination recently.
+When you attend breast screening appointments, mammogram, breast ultrasound or other types of cancer screening, it is recommended to mention to your doctor or radiographer that you have had a COVID-19 vaccination recently.

-This is because occasionally the vaccine can cause swelling of the lymph nodes in the arm pit near to the injection-site.
-This usually settles after a few days after vaccination but may be detectable on a mammogram for up to a few weeks.
+Swelling of lymph nodes near to the site of injection, in the case of vaccines, or closest to an infection is a normal response when the immune system is stimulated.
+It usually occurs within one or two days and settles after a few days but can persist for a few weeks and may be detectable on a mammogram or scan for a month or two.
 In this case, it is advised to monitor such lymph node changes for at least 6 weeks after vaccination.
-You do not need to delay your vaccination or your mammogram.
+You do not need to delay your vaccination, your mammogram or treatment.

-People with compromised immune systems or receiving treatment from cancer
+People with compromised immune systems or receiving treatment for cancer

-Many people take medication that suppresses their immune system, especially for the treatment of cancer, severe asthma, autoimmune diseases or following organ transplantation, or have medical conditions that can affect the immune system, such as HIV infection or kidney failure.
+Many people take medication that suppresses their immune system, especially for the treatment of cancer, severe asthma, autoimmune diseases, or following organ transplantation.
+Others have medical conditions that can affect the immune system, such as HIV infection or kidney failure.

-These conditions put you at increased risk from COVID-19, and although you may not respond as strongly to the vaccine as someone with a fully functioning immune system, it is safe for you received COVID-19 vaccine and it will provide some protection against COVID-19, particularly against severe, life-threatening disease.
+These conditions put you at increased risk from COVID-19, and although you may not respond as strongly to the vaccine as someone with a fully functioning immune system, it is safe for you to receive the COVID-19 vaccine and it will provide some protection against COVID-19, particularly against severe, life-threatening disease.